-- 18.12 The Allocations Policy will be the subject of a comprehensive review every 3 years.
-Policy reviews will take account of customer feedback, Glasgow City Council's Local Housing Strategy and any statutory guidance published by Scottish Ministers. - 18.13 We will consult with customers (existing tenants and housing applicants) and any registered tenant's organisation about any significant changes to the Allocations Policy.
+- 17.11 The Allocations Policy will be the subject of a comprehensive review every 3 years. - 17.12 We will consult with customers (existing tenants and housing applicants) and any registered tenant's organisation about any significant changes to the Allocations Policy.
 We will identify suitable methods for doing this and seek to involve all sections of our customer base.
 At the end of the process, we will publish a report about the consultation that has taken place.